 Journaling Brain Exercise:

 1. Investigate – Time to look at current patterns.
 What patterns?
 Start with thoughts and habits.
-Notice the times people bring to you, “you always say that,” or, “you sound like a broken-record.”
+Write a list of the times people say to you, “you always say that,” or, “you sound like a broken-record.”
 Become pattern aware, what theme is repeating in different parts of your life.

 2. Decide – Look for energy depleting and energy advancing thoughts.
 Decide what is the top 1-2 energy advancing thoughts that help propel you forward.
 Work with that.
 (This is part of the techniques behind the whole follow your Strengths movement.)